Using Threat Intelligence to Defend Against 0day VulnerabilitiesPOSTED BY YANN LEBORGNE

 Last month, a new 0day (CVE 2017-0199) was reported in the news.
 It was publicized in conjunction with a well-known malware which was dormant for a good number of months.
 As it is not common to have 0days reported in cybercrime operations (they are much more famous in the targeted attack world) I decided to apply a threat intelligence analysis to this specific problem.

 As a security professional, I am always amused by the reaction to 0day announcements.
 On one hand, there is always a strong interest in technically understanding the vulnerability and how it is exploited.
 On the other hand, the market always tries to use this opportunity to position “The New Magic Solution” to fix the problem.

 To be clear, there is no magic solution to 0days, nor to 100% security.
 It is and has always been a combination of good practices, efficient and robust processes, HUMANS, and some tools to support HUMANS.

-The objective of this post is to investigate how the bad guys are using 0day vulnerabilities and what a Threat Intelligence program can bring to a security team to help combat these vulnerabilities.
+The objective of this post is to investigate how the bad guys are using 0day vulnerabilities and what a threat intelligence program can bring to a security team to help improve vulnerability management.

 Part I: Linking Campaigns

 Let’s start with some incidents that were reported in March and April of this year.
 As a threat intelligence feed provider, inThreat has been pivotal to my analysis.
 Special credit to David Bizeul who authorized me to use these data in this blog.

 As you can see in Figure 1, the first incident was reported at end of March.
 It looks like an isolated attack, both from a geographical and a volume perspective.
 Then, in Figure 2, you can see the next big waves reported as an incident and a full campaign on April 3rd and 7th.
 I will come back to them, but this is the wave that used the double-zipped, PDF-embedded technique.